rosoba/bmcs_utils/docs/stripping_jupyter_output_cells_out.md

 `mkdir -p ~/.config/git`\
 `nbstripout --install --global --attributes=~/.config/git/attributes`

-Now, when you commit a Jupyter Notebook file, the `nbstripout` tool will tell Git to ignore the output cells and the execution count numbers leaving your local Jupyter file unchanged, but enabling you to push a clean Jupyter file to the repository.
+Now, when you **push** a Jupyter Notebook file, the `nbstripout` tool will tell Git to ignore the output cells and the execution count numbers leaving your local Jupyter file unchanged, but enabling you to push a clean Jupyter file to the repository.

+How it works?

+The tool adds a Git filter to these files\
+`USER_HOME_DIRECTORY\.config\git\attributes`\
+`USER_HOME_DIRECTORY\.gitconfig`\
+which strips output cells and execution count out for Jupyter files.

 For more info: https://github.com/kynan/nbstripout